Valink16/UDPTransferAlpha/README.md

 "Working" UDP file transfer

 This is just a file transfer program on the local network using udp.
-You could make it work on the public network, however this is extremely unsecure.
+You could make it work on the public network, however it would be extremely unsecure.